 - Undescended testicles: if the testicles are Undescended then the sperm production is hampered.

-- Anti androgen medicines: use of some medicines can make the patient infertile.
+- Anti-androgen medicines: the use of some medicines can make the patient infertile.
 E.g. anabolic steroids

-- Mumps: history of mumps in childhood may render the patient infertile in the adulthood.
+- Mumps: the history of mumps in childhood may render the patient infertile in the adulthood.

-- Genetic abnormalities: some of the genetic abnormalities if present make the man infertile.
-E.g. klinefelter syndrome.
+- Genetic abnormalities: some of the genetic abnormalities if present makes the man infertile.
+E.g. Klinefelter syndrome.

 - Trauma: any kind of trauma may render the patient infertile depending on the extent of the injury.

 - Antibodies against sperm: these antibodies kill the sperms and decrease the count.

 - Prostate enlargement: enlargement of the prostate gland results in obstruction in the flow of the semen.